 Including a “Q&A” section in your meeting agenda template will encourage people to think about questions in advance and show up prepared to have a productive and impactful discussion.

-4 Best practices for effective product management meetings – according to Lenny Rachitsky
+Lenny Rachitsky’s best practices for effective product management meetings

 1 Schedule one or two product management meetings per month